pkrishanth/helmbot/README.md

 Helmbot is a helm chatbot for Slack.

+This is not production ready yet

 # Project setup

 Create a package(folder) in $GOPATH/src same as what is mentioned in MakeFile's PKG and clone the project inside newly created package

 # Vendoring upfront

 Please make sure to perform vendoring upfront. install glide and run cmd `glide install`

-# Build guide line
+# Build guide

 The build template is forked from https://github.com/thockin/go-build-template